 Certified professionals will have to:

-- Complete continuing education courses every two years.
+- Complete some continuing education courses every two years.

 - Pass the recertification exam every four years.

 Dialysis Technician Training Schools in Colorado

 Dialysis technicians in Colorado must complete a training program before seeking employment.